hoopaeBoo/leetcode-cpp-solutions/README.md

-# Algorithm Index
+# 📘 LeetCode C++ Solutions

-This repository contains categorized solutions for various algorithmic problems.
+This repository contains categorized **LeetCode solutions in C++**, structured for easy navigation and reference.
+Each problem is **organized by topic**, making it easier to find and practice specific algorithms.

 ---

 ## 📂 Categories
 Each category contains problems and their solutions.
 Click on a section to expand it.

 <details>